Amazon Sellers Accounting for Estonian Businesses

 Feature A2X Capability Without A2X

-Settlement ingestion Automatic via API Manual export per settlement
+Settlement ingestion Automatic via API — pulls all settlements Manual export and import per settlement per marketplace

-Multi-marketplace Handles DE, FR, PL, IT, ES simultaneously Each marketplace separate manual process
+Multi-marketplace Handles DE, FR, PL, IT, ES simultaneously Each marketplace requires a separate manual process

-Fee categorisation Auto-maps each fee type to CoA Manual mapping per entry
+Fee categorisation Auto-maps each Amazon fee type to your chart of accounts Manual mapping per settlement entry

 Monthly time required 30–60 minutes review 8–15 hours manual reconciliation